sa-ne/openshift4-vmware-upi/README.md

 	- Start master VMs and wait for SSH
 	- Start worker VMs and wait for SSH

-Once the playbook completes (should several minutes) continue with the instructions.
+Once the playbook completes (should take several minutes) continue with the instructions.

 ### Skipping Portions of Automation

 If you already have your own DNS, DHCP or Load Balancer you can skip those portions of the automation by passing the appropriate `--skip-tags` argument to the `ansible-playbook` command.

 Each step of the automation is placed in its own role.
-Each is tagged ipa, dhcpd and haproxy.
+Each is tagged `ipa`, `dhcpd` and `haproxy`.
 If you have your own DHCP configured, you can skip that portion as follows:

 ```console
 $ ansible-playbook -e @base64.yml -i inventory.yml --ask-vault-pass --skip-tags dhcpd provision.yml